Contact Laura Springfield at 770-720-9203 or LDS@reinhardt.edu for more information.

 The MOWR program is a state-funded program which offers dual enrollment students the opportunity to enroll in approved courses at a participating college or university for NO CHARGE.
 This means that your tuition, mandatory fees, and books will be paid for by the state if you are enrolled in pre-approved MOWR courses (view the Reinhardt University MOWR-approved course directory).

 Where can I find more detailed information on the Move on When Ready Program?

-2. Click on the green Financial Aid Planning tab
+2. Click on the blue Hope and State Aid Programs tab

-4. At the bottom of the page, under the section labeled, Grants, click Move On When Ready Program
+4. At the top of the page, click the Move On When Ready Program tab

 Students, who meet all eligibility requirements, will receive a student-specific award amount to be applied toward tuition, mandatory fees and a book allowance.
 Aid is paid to the postsecondary institution.
 Award amounts may be found on the MOWR award chart.

 Upon choosing an eligible Georgia postsecondary institution, the student will select postsecondary courses from the MOWR course list found in the MOWR Course Directory.